✓ 5 Florida Licenses

 Have a question about your specific unpermitted work situation?
 Call us or book a free on-site inspection.

 AGK Construction & Roofing is a licensed Florida contractor specializing in after the fact permits for residential and commercial property owners throughout Miami-Dade and Broward County.
-An after the fact permit — also called a retroactive permit or retrospective permit — is the process of obtaining an official building permit for work that was already completed without one.
+An after the fact permit — also called a retroactive permit or retrospective permit — is the process of obtaining an official building permit for work that was already completed without one, legalizing unpermitted work so it's officially recorded and code-compliant.
+If you need an after the fact permit in Miami-Dade County or Broward County, AGK handles the entire process — assessment, documentation, corrections, inspections, and official closure.
 Whether the work was done by a prior owner, an unlicensed contractor, or in an emergency situation, AGK handles the entire after the fact permit process from start to finish so you never have to deal with the building department yourself.

-With four active Florida contractor licenses covering roofing, general construction, plumbing, and glass & glazing, we obtain after the fact permits across every trade — under one contract, one coordinated process, and one final inspection sign-off.
+With five active Florida contractor licenses covering roofing, general construction, plumbing, glass & glazing, and mechanical (HVAC), we obtain after the fact permits across every trade — under one contract, one coordinated process, and one final inspection sign-off.

 Unpermitted work discovered during a title search, insurance inspection, or building department audit becomes an immediate problem.
 The building department issues a violation notice, daily fines begin accumulating through the Special Magistrate process, and those fines become recorded liens on your property that must be cleared before any sale or refinance can close.
 The longer unpermitted work goes unaddressed, the more expensive the resolution.
 Call AGK at (954) 807-3455 — we begin the after the fact permit process immediately.